NymanLauri/micro-machines/README.md

-# Sample README file for C++ programming project

-This is an initial git repository for your programming project.
-It contains an initial directory structure that we wish you could use as follows:

-  * `plan/' -- Here is your project plan.
-You may use different sources, but we hope to get the pan **also as pdf file**.
+# Gears of Car (A Micro Machines clone)

+This project is a clone of the Micro Machines racing game.
+The program is built in `src/` using cmake and make.
+The full build instructions and a more thorough description of the project are in the documentation.

+  * `plan/` -- Initial project plan.

-  * `doc/` -- here are the documentation sources related to your project.
+  * `doc/` -- Full documentation of the project.
-    You may use different tools for documentation (e.g. latex), but we hope to get the final version of the document **also as pdf file**.

-  * `src/` -- here are the C++ source files.
-You can have subfolders as needed.
+  * `src/` -- Source code.

-  * `README.md` -- This file that you should modify to represent your project.

-You may also add other new directories as needed, for example for testing tools.
+  * `test/` -- Some test programs used earlier in the development.
+They are built using make.
+Some tests are outdated and may not compile; the code is left there for review purposes.

+  * `misc/` -- Some very early SFML and Box2D test code not directly related to the project.

+  * `reviews/` -- Peer review comments.